liamwalsh1980/Milestone-Project-1/README.md

 * subscribe-btn-resources (error: Value Error : text-align none is not a text-align value : none).
     - **How I resolved this error:** I removed the declaration in CSS and checked to make sure that the positioning and functionality is still working relevant to the #subscribe-btn-resources (Subscribe button on resources page).
 There was no issues with the button on the webpage.

-Once both errors were fixed I re-tested the code on W3C CSS and the message 'Congratulations!
+Once both errors were fixed, I re-tested the code on W3C CSS and the message 'Congratulations!
 No Error Found' came back.

  **CSS Testing completed**